 The ingredients in this recipe are generally recognized as safe for dogs.
 While I am comfortable feeding these to my dog, I always suggest consulting with your veterinarian for what is safe for YOUR dog.

-How To Make Blueberry Dog Treats
+How To Make Frozen Dog Treats

 These treats are easy to make, but you will need a paw-shaped silicone mold.
 If you want to make one without the paw mold, an ice cube tray should work as well.